The vertical jump test is an important test when it comes to athletes, especially in basketball and football.

 If you watch the NBA draft combine or the NFL combine, you will see that a lot of weight is put on the vertical jump test to judge a player’s potential and explosiveness.

-Vertical Jump Test, also known as the Sargent jump test, tests the power of your lower body.
+This vertical jump test, also known as the Sargent jump test, tests the power of your lower body.
 The goal is to see how high a person jumps.

 This is done by measuring the distances between the standing reach height and the jump height score.